HMS Neptune (1832)

 HMS Neptune was a 120-gun, three-deck, first rate, broadened built for the Royal Navy during the 1830s.
-Completed in 1832, the ship remained in ordinary until 1854.
-She was razeed and converted into a steam-powered, 89-gun, second rate, two decker in 1858–1859.
+Completed in 1832, the ship remained in ordinary until 1854 when she was commissioned to serve as a flagship with the Baltic Fleet during the Crimean War of 1854–1856.
+She was razeed and converted into a screw-powered, two-deck, 89-gun, second rate in 1858–1859.
+Neptune served with the Mediterranean Fleet until she was paid off at the end of 1862.
+The ship was sold for scrap in 1875.

 Description

 The Caledonia class was an improved version of with additional freeboard to allow them to fight all their guns in heavy weather.
-Neptune measured 205 ft 8 in on the gundeck and 170 ft 6 in on the keel.
-She had a beam of 55 ft 7 in, a depth of hold of 23 ft 3 in, a deep draught of 18 ft 4 in and had a tonnage of 270575/94 tons burthen.
+The broadened sub-class had their beam increased to improve their stability.
+Neptune measured 205 ft 8 in on the gun deck and 170 ft 6 in on the keel.
+She had a beam of 55 ft 7 in, a depth of hold of 23 ft 3 in, a light draught of 18 ft 4 in and had a tonnage of 2,705 75/94 tons burthen.
 Her crew numbered 820 officers and ratings in peacetime and 900 in wartime.
+Neptune had three masts and was ship rigged.

-The ship was armed with 120 muzzle-loading, smoothbore guns that consisted of thirty 32-pounder (56 cwt) guns and two 68-pounder carronades on her lower gundeck, thirty-two 32-pounder 55 cwt guns and two 68-pounder carronades on her middle gundeck and thirty-two 32-pounders and two 68-pounder carrondaes on her upper gundeck.
-Her forecastle mounted a pair of 32-pounder 49 cwt guns and two 32-pounder carronades.
-On her quarterdeck she carried sixteen 32-pounder carronades.
-Neptunes armament was later modified with four 8 in shell guns that replaced her 68-pounder carronades on the lower and middle gundecks.
-The 68-pounder carronades on the upper gundeck were replaced by a pair of 32-pounders.
-All of the guns on the forecastle and quarterdeck were replaced by six 32-pounders and fourteen short 32-pounder guns.
+The ship was armed with 120 muzzle-loading, smoothbore guns that consisted of thirty 32-pounder (56 cwt) guns and two 8 in shell guns on her lower gun deck, thirty-two 32-pounder (55 cwt) guns and two 8-inch shell guns on her middle gun deck and thirty-four 32-pounders on her upper gun deck.
+Her forecastle and quarterdeck carried a total of six 32-pounders and fourteen short 32-pounder guns between them.